 A special hardship licence or special hardship order is a licence issued when you exceed 2 demerit points on a good driving behaviour period or have exceeded the speed limit by more than 40 km/h (high speed suspension).
-It is also known as a hardship licence, SHO, demerit point licence or special hardship order.
+It is also known as a hardship licence, SHO, demerit point licence, good driving behaviour licence or special hardship order.

 If you accumulate too many demerit points, Queensland Transport will write to you giving you the choice of a licence suspension (usually 3 months) or a 12 month good behaviour driving period where you have 1 demerit point for 12 months.
 If you choose the suspension or do not reply to this letter, then you have no appeal and cannot get a hardship licence.